iptooth/webserv/README.md

 3. **Run the server**:
     ```bash
-    # config files are located in the config directory
+    # config files are located in the conf directory
-    ./webserv ./config/<config file>
+    ./webserv ./conf/<config file>
     ```

 ## Usage